wahrwolf/ba-thesis/chapters/500-discussion.md

 In contrast in English-Czech the translation quality decreased.
 This indicates that the addition of prefix constraints improved the domain specific translation in German-English.

-The performance loss in the precision (BLEU score) and comprehensibility (METEOR score) on the domain sets in the Czech-English pair are higher and the improvement in the mixed data set smaller.
+The second difference is the quantity of the performance change The performance loss in the precision (BLEU score) and comprehensibility (METEOR score) on the domain sets in the Czech-English pair are higher and the improvement in the mixed data set smaller.

 \cite{Zoph:16} used multiple input languages for a neural machine translation and showed that combining languages can improve the translation quality.